oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 We need now to associate the Kubernetes backend worker nodes.
-From the details page for your newly created Load Balancer in the `Resources` manu click the `Backends Sets` option.
+From the details page for your newly created Load Balancer in the `Resources` menu click the `Backends Sets` option.

 ![](images/oci-network-load-balancer-backend-set-resources.png)

- Click on the existing backend set:
+ Click on the existing backend set name:

 ![image-20200514161051350](images/image-200.png)

-Now, go to *Backends* menu option of the backend set page.
-Click on **Add Backends**:
+Now, go to `Backends` menu option of the backend set page.
+Click on `Add Backends`:

 ![image-20200514161241127](images/image-210.png)

 Choose to add backends by entering *IP ADDRESSES*.
 It's easier to add Kubernetes worker nodes this way as we already have the IP addresses and as it might be more difficult to identify the compute instances in a shared environment.
 Fill in the *IP ADRESSES* and the *PORT* information.
 Leave default weight as we want the load balancer to equally distribute the requests.
-Click **Add** to add the backends.
+Click `Add` to add the backends.

 ![image-20200514161526206](images/image-220.png)